Harvard Classics: Printing history

 The last edition of The Harvard Classics printed by P.F.
-Collier & Son (then a subsidiary of Crowell Collier & Macmillan, Inc.) was the 63rd printing in 1970 of a 22-volume called the "Great Literature Edition" in green fibrated (essentially bonded) leather with 22K decor that sold for $3.78 per volume ($1 each for the first three volumes).
+Collier & Son (then a subsidiary of Crowell Collier & Macmillan, Inc.) was the 63rd printing in 1970 of a 22-volume called the "Great Literature Edition" in green fibrates (essentially bonded) leather with 22K decor that sold for $3.78 per volume ($1 each for the first three volumes).
 The Federal Trade Commission filed a complaint in 1972 against Crowell Collier for deceptive selling practices of The Harvard Classics.
 In a statement responding to the complaint, Crowell Collier stated that it no longer sells The Harvard Classics.
 On March 24, 1973, the FTC provisionally accepted a consent order from Crowell Collier (now called Crowell, Collier and MacMillan, Inc.) that the publisher would stop trying to sell The Harvard Classics in one bulk shipment.
 The publisher ended the subscription plan used since 1909 and stated that it had no plans to sell The Harvard Classics one book at a time.